Galileo Galilei: Leaning Tower of Pisa experiment

 During the Apollo 15 mission in 1971, astronaut David Scott showed that Galileo was right: acceleration is the same for all bodies subject to gravity on the Moon, even for a hammer and a feather.

 A biography by Galileo's pupil Vincenzo Viviani stated that Galileo had dropped balls of the same material, but different masses, from the Leaning Tower of Pisa to demonstrate that their time of descent was independent of their mass.
 This was contrary to what Aristotle had taught: that heavy objects fall faster than lighter ones, in direct proportion to weight.
 While this story has been retold in popular accounts, there is no account by Galileo himself of such an experiment, and it is generally accepted by historians that it was at most a thought experiment which did not actually take place.
 An exception is Stillman Drake, who argues that the experiment did take place, more or less as Viviani described it.
 However, most of Galileo's experiments with falling bodies were carried out using inclined planes where both the issues of timing and air resistance were much reduced.

-In his Two New Sciences (1638), Salviati, widely regarded as Galileo's spokesman, held that all unequal weights would fall with the same finite speed in a vacuum: "In a medium totally devoid of all resistance all bodies would fall with the same speed."
+In Galileo’s Two New Sciences (1638), the character Salviati, widely regarded as Galileo's spokesman, held that "In a medium totally devoid of all resistance all bodies would fall with the same speed."
 Salviati also held that this could be experimentally demonstrated by the comparison of pendulum motions in air with bobs of lead and of cork which had different weights but which were otherwise similar.